Marmadesam: Reception

 Marmadesam was an extremely successful tele-serial.
 It was ranked first in viewership among the television programmes telecast from Chennai in 1997.

 Ranjanai Krishnakumar of Firstpost praised Vidathu Karuppu that it "has aged remarkably well, never once making me cringe so far.
 The mystery is just as riveting as I remember it.
 The foreboding is a delight to discover.
 For those of us who know the ending, re-watching the show makes the clues obvious".

 Home media

 Streaming

 The digital rights of the show was initially with Rajshri Tamil channel.
 In 2019, Kavithalayaa announced that all the seasons of Marmadesam will be released in their own YouTube channel.
 The show became available on Kavithalayaa's own YouTube channel from August 2019.
 The show is currently being streaming on Vision Time YouTube Channel.

 DVD

 The first part of the serial, Ragasiyam, was released on DVD as a 5-disc region-free set in 2011 by Swathi Soft Solutions, Chennai.

 Remake

 The first series of Marmadesam, Ragasiyam, was remade in Hindi with 2 seasons on Star Bharat under the name Kaal Bhairav Rahasya with significant changes in the storyline and was shot in Bhopal.

+The second series of Marmadesam, Vidhaata Karappu, was remade in Telugu with a 60 episode series currently streaming on ZEE5 under the name Veerabhadruni Rahasyam with significant changes in the storyline and was shot in Godavari districts, Andhra Pradesh.